7 Best Food Tracking Apps to Help You Achieve Your Health and Fitness Goals

 MacroFactor

 Built by evidence-based fitness experts for serious macro trackers.
-MacroFactor was among the first popular apps to implement dynamic metabolism adjustment (MyNetDiary later introduced a similar feature called Advanced Autopilot).
-In our test, it placed second at 877 actions.
+MacroFactor was among the first popular apps to implement dynamic metabolism adjustment (MyNetDiary later introduced a similar feature called Advanced AutoPilot).
+In our test, MacroFactor required ~23% more actions than MyNetDiary (877 vs. 711), placing second overall.
 Verified database of 1.36M foods.
-Trade-off: no free version, no community, no meal plans, only 2 integrations.
+Trade-off: no free version, no community, no meal plans, only 3 integrations.

 Key Features of MacroFactor

-Proprietary metabolism adjustment algorithm, verified database (1.36M), 57 nutrients, AI Meal Scan, voice logging, recipe import, customizable dashboard, Nutrient Explorer
+Proprietary metabolism adjustment algorithm, verified database (1.36M), 57 nutrients, Meal Scan, voice logging, recipe import, customizable dashboard, Nutrient Explorer.

 Advantages